Xiaofei-it/pinoc/docs/zlang/docs/functions_libraries.md

                     .build();
 ```

-## Call a Zlang function on the JVM
+## Call a Zlang function at Java runtime

-To call a Zlang function on the JVM:
+To call a Zlang function:

 ```
 library.execute("test1", new Object[]{3});